sensei-hacker/inavwiki/iNavFlight-Missions.md

 ````
 ATS15 = 33
 ````
-* However, if you intend to also use LTM, set this to highest permitted value (131) to maximise throughput:
+* However, if you intend to also use LTM, set this to highest permitted value (131) to maximise throughput, or experiment with intermediate values `ATS15 = 66`:
 ````
 ATS15 = 131
 ````